RosettaCommons/documentation/scripting_documentation/ClientMovers.md

               selector="simulation_selector" />
 ```

-makes a rigid chunk claimer called "chunk".
+makes a RigidChunkCM called "chunk".
 The option "template" supplies the PDB file to copy from, or if you supply the string "INPUT", it will use the state of the pose at broker-time.

 The `RigidChunkCM` also requires direction as to which regions of the template structure to take.
 This is specified in one of several ways.
 The first way is to use the `region_file` option.
 It takes a [[loops file]] to specify regions *from the template* that will be used to insert into the simulation.
 For example,